Essence of Bhutan

 Day 06

-Breakfast at the hotel.
-Free morning before private transfer to the airport for the return flight
+Free morning before private transfer to the airport for the return flight.

 BUDGET